yang/rel/README.md

   literals are the same.
 One should actually take a string.
 Submit a pull request for that.
 - Talk about AREL having very circular coupling.
+- Line 83 of test_insert_manager doesn't actually test anything.
+It should check for nil in the ast or something.